by Oliver; 2013

 - it's a safety net—you can rollback to a snapshot of your project at any previous time

-- excellent for tracking your changes to code over time
+- it's excellent for tracking your changes to code over time

-- excellent for making alternate or experimental versions of your project (branches)
+- it's excellent for making alternate or experimental versions of your project (branches)

 - as Wikipedia notes, "Each working copy effectively functions as a remote backup of the codebase and of its change-history, protecting against data loss."